carbonfive/log_weasel/README.md

 ## Rack

-Log Weasel provides Rack middleware to create and destroy a transaction for every HTTP request.
+Log Weasel provides Rack middleware to create and destroy a transaction ID for every HTTP request.
 You can use it in a any web framework that supports Rack (Rails, Sinatra,...)

 ### Rails 3